ibm-cloud-academy/content/setup/set_up_linux.md

   + Amazon
   + FloppyDisk

-18. Click the *Search your computer* icon and type '**t**' in the search field.
+18. Click the __Search your computer__ icon and type '__t__' in the search field.
-19. Click the **Terminal** icon and verify that the Terminal opens.
+19. Click the __Terminal__ icon and verify that the Terminal opens.
-20. In the navigation bar to the left, right-click the Terminal icon and select **Lock to Launcher**.
+20. In the navigation bar to the left, right-click the __Terminal__ icon and select __Lock to Launcher__.
-21. Type **exit** in the Terminal.
+21. Type __exit__ in the Terminal window.
 When it closes, verify that the icon remains on the navigation bar.

-### Part 4: Install Java JDK 1.8
+### Step 4: Install Java JDK 1.8

-The rest of the instructions apply to the image you have just created.
-Thus, 'In a browser...' means a browser on the image.
+The rest of the instructions apply to the image you have just created if you did that, or your native Linux operating system.
+Thus, 'In a browser...' means a browser on the image or on your native Linux system.

-1. In a browser open [https://www.oracle.com]( https://www.oracle.com).
+1. In a browser, open https://www.oracle.com
-2. In the list of menu options, hover over **Downloads** (if you cannot see it, reduce the zoom of the browser until it appears).
+2. In the list of menu options, click __Downloads and Trials__.
-3. Under Popular Downloads to the left, click **Java for Developers**.
+3. Click __Java for Developers__.
-4. Click the download button for **Java Platform (JDK) 8u111** (Note: your minor version may be different).
+4. In the list, look for the newest version that starts with __Java SE 8__.
+At the time of writing, the newest version was Java SE 8u171.
+If your version is newer, make the appropriate adjustment in the commands that follow.
+In that section, click the __DOWNLOAD__ button under __JDK__ (Note: your minor version may be different)
-5. Under the section entitled Java SE Development Kit 8u111, click the button for **Accept License Agreement**.
+5. In the section that lists installation files for the various operating systems, click the __Accept License Agreement__ radio button at the top.
-6. Select the **tgz** file for Linux 64-bit (jdk-8u111-linux-x64.tar.gz).
+6. Select the __tgz__ file for Linux 64-bit (jdk-8u171-linux-x64.tar.gz).
-7. **Save** the file.
+7. __Save__ the file.

 You now have the compressed file on your image.
 The next step is to move it to the correct location and unzip it.